 In addition to these project charter sections, you may also include an appendix with documents such as:

-- List of deliverables: if deliverables are already defined, this list contains details about each deliverable—what it is and what its success criteria is
+- List of deliverables: if deliverables are already defined, this list contains details about each deliverable—what it is and the associated acceptance criteria

-- Scheduling documents: a project timeline, calendar, or other documents that illustrates the project schedule with details about each milestone or phase
+- Scheduling documents: project timeline, calendar, or other documents that sequence project activities and include details about each project milestone or phase

-- Communication plan: this includes details about how each person involved will be kept informed about progress, changes, etc. (Here’s how to create a communication plan)
+- Communication plan: this includes details about how each person involved will be kept informed about progress, changes, etc. (For more information, here’s a guide on how to create a communication plan.)

 Project Charter Examples

-Because a project charter format should adapt to serve the objective and proposed work, it is worthwhile to consider different examples of project charters.
-Here are three pretty different project charter examples to draw from.
+Because the format of a project charter should adapt to project objectives and proposed scope, it is worthwhile to consider different examples.
+Here are three different versions of project charters to consider:

-There’s no single best process to write a project management charter, but here is a basic process to follow when creating one:
+There’s no single right way to write a project management charter, but here is a basic process you could consider:

 1. Discuss With Stakeholders & Team

-Gather information about the project (potentially a series of roundtables).
-Meet with all the parties who’d be involved if the project is approved.
-This includes the project manager, sponsors, clients, and representative team members.
-It may also include other teams that provide special support, such as network capacity and security experts.
+Gather information about the project by meeting with key stakeholders, including the project manager, sponsors, clients, and representative team members.
+Don’t forget that stakeholders may also include other teams that provide specialized support, such as network capacity and security experts.